smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Touch Input/index.md

 !@

 @![android]
-`// TODO - Add any more documentation to the description if needed and a code example Android might need there own header for this section since they do not use a TouchManager`
+`// TODO - Add any more documentation to the description if needed and a code example.
+Android might need there own header for this section since they do not use a TouchManager`
 !@

 @![iOS]